Signup Form Monitoring

 Why it matters

 Trial pages, product signups, and onboarding forms break quietly after validation changes, embed updates, consent edits, and security tuning.
-According to MDN's HTML forms guidance, form behavior depends on fields, validation, methods, actions, and submit controls working together.
+Form behavior depends on fields, validation, methods, actions, and submit controls working together.
 One broken part can stop a valid user from signing up.

 The signup page loads, but new accounts do not submit